philipperemy/deep-speaker/README.md

 python cli.py --update_cache --multi_threading --audio_dir $NEW_AUDIO_DIR --cache_output_dir $CACHE_DIR
 ```

-We can check the SAN and SAP of our new speaker `PhilippeRemy` related to any other speaker by:
+We can check the SAN and SAP of our new speaker `PhilippeRemy` by running:

 ```
 python cli.py --unseen_speakers p225,PhilippeRemy --audio_dir $NEW_AUDIO_DIR --cache_output_dir $CACHE_DIR
 python cli.py --unseen_speakers PhilippeRemy,PhilippeRemy --audio_dir $NEW_AUDIO_DIR --cache_output_dir $CACHE_DIR
 ```

+I had a cosine dist value of ~0.41 for the first command (different speakers) and ~0.01 for the second command (same speaker).
+Again, it's expected.
+The choice of p225 is completely arbitrary, as long as it's a different speaker.

 This command will compute and display the embedding vector: